How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 ON work_item ((1))

-WHERE process_result IS NULL;The C# side looked like this:
+WHERE process_result IS NULL;The C# side to process a batch looked like this:

 const int batchSize = 150_000;